Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-Recent works have leveraged \glspl{vlm} for \textit{scene tagging}, which represents the most basic level of scene understanding, involving binary or categorical assignments. \textit{Scene tagging} assigns predefined labels at either the scene level (e.g., to analyze the weather conditions), or at pixel level (semantic segmentation) to characterize visual content for downstream tasks.
-Najibi et al.~\cite{najibi2023unsupervised} leverage a pre-trained \gls{vlm} to perform zero-shot scene tagging on camera images, assigning semantic labels that are projected onto LiDAR points.
+\textbf{Scene Understanding:} \glspl{vlm} are heavily used to interpret complex driving scenarios.
+Recent works have leveraged \glspl{vlm} for \textit{scene tagging}, which represents the most basic level of scene understanding, involving binary or categorical assignments.
+Scene tagging assigns predefined labels at either the scene level (e.g., to analyze the weather conditions), or at pixel level (semantic segmentation) to characterize visual content for downstream tasks.
+Najibi et al.~\cite{najibi2023unsupervised} leverage a pre-trained \gls{clip} to perform zero-shot scene tagging on camera images, assigning semantic labels that are projected onto LiDAR points.
 These labels guide the generation of 3D pseudo-labels, which are then used to train a 3D object detector without human annotations.
-OpenAnnotate3D~\cite{zhou2024openannotate3d} introduces an auto-labeling system for multi-modal 3D data, using GPT-3.5 for interpreting natural language scene descriptions and a VLM with Grounding DINO and SAM for generating dense 2D masks, which are fused spatio-temporally and projected into 3D annotations.
+OpenAnnotate3D~\cite{zhou2024openannotate3d} introduces an auto-labeling system for multi-modal 3D data, using GPT-3.5 for interpreting natural language scene descriptions and a \gls{vlm} with Grounding DINO and SAM for generating dense 2D masks, which are fused spatio-temporally and projected into 3D annotations.
 Kou et al.~\cite{kou2025enhancing} propose a framework to enhance \gls{vlm}s for street scene semantic understanding.
-They use a pre-trained ImageGPT to extract semantic features from First Person View (FPV) images, and apply a \textit{posterior optimized trajectory} strategy to train a lightweight perception head that maps the semantic features to pixel-wise semantic segmentation masks.
+They use a pre-trained ImageGPT to extract semantic features from \gls{fpv} images, and train a lightweight perception head that maps the semantic features to pixel-wise semantic segmentation masks.
 EM-VLM4AD~\cite{gopalkrishnan2024multi} proposes a lightweight \gls{vlm} trained on the dataset from DriveLM~\cite{sima2024drivelm} with a primary focus on scenario tagging.
-It uses a ViT image encoder and explores two adaptation strategies: full fine-tuning of T5-base and LoRA-based tuning of T5-large.
-The model is benchmarked against baselines in terms of parameter count, Floating Point Operations Per Second (FLOPs), and memory usage, showcasing strong efficiency for deployment in resource-constrained settings.
+It uses a \gls{vit} image encoder and explores two adaptation strategies: full fine-tuning of T5-base and \gls{lora}-based tuning of T5-large.
+The model is benchmarked against baselines in terms of parameter count, \gls{flops}, and memory usage, showcasing strong efficiency for deployment in resource-constrained settings.